jh1993/UnderusedOptions/README.txt

 - The dark damage will no longer target dark-immune enemies.

 Frozen Fragility:
-- Now instead inflicts a Fragility debuff equal to the duration of the freeze inflicted, which persists after unfreezing.
+- Now instead inflicts a fragility debuff equal to the duration of the freeze inflicted, which persists after unfreezing.
 If freeze duration is refreshed or extended, fragility duration will be adjusted to match if shorter.
-If fragility is removed prematurely and the enemy is still [frozen], it will automatically reapply itself.
+If fragility is removed prematurely and the enemy is still frozen, it will automatically reapply itself.

 Glittering Dance:
 - Now has the nature tag.